 Wanna know how to cope with Mother's Day if you dread it?
 Turn off all Social Media, go to a place you enjoy, do something you relish doing, take yourself out on a date.
 Yes, I do this all the time.
 My perfect date by myself is a morning at a coffee shop with a book, hitting up Whole Foods for lunch, seeing a Bollywood movie in the afternoon, maybe do a little shopping, and if I'm really spoiling myself end the day with a massage right before I head home and go to bed early!

 Don't get me wrong, this day doesn't happen very often, but I do at least one of these things at least once a month.
 I don't need the calendar to tell me that Mom's need a break!

 Here's something that will make you feel wonderful.
 Go to Trader Joe's and pick up $20 worth of .99 cent greeting cards and give them out to all the moms you love.
 If you mail them it will be an awesome surprise, if you hand them out with a hug you'll feel so good at the end of your day!
 While you're there grab yourself a bouquet of flowers.

 I usually don't expect my family to pamper me, but when I least expect it, they do.
-I really had to work on my expectations and my attitude around Mother's Day.
+For me it was important to work on my expectations and my attitude around Mother's Day.
 I used to get so hurt but eventually, I realized that I was looking at this ONE day out of the year.
 I wasted a day hoping that something magical would happen when something enchanting actually happens to me every day of the year.
 My children truly do treat me like an Empress all year long, so having some crazy expectations on this one day was hurting not helping my Motherhood!

 I'm not going to lie, I still want chocolate.
 And since I know you probably do too, I suggest dropping a SUGGESTION… not a hint.
 “Honey, here's what I want for Mother's Day…something like this would be sweet.”